Simple DFT workflows with SPARC-X-API

 from other codes like VASP, QE or GPAW.

 Here we show a simple example that calculates the equation of state (EOS) of bulk aluminum and determine its optimal lattice constant, adapted from GPAW’s tutorial.
-In the GPAW tutorial, a GPAW calculator in Planewave (PW) mode is created like follows:
+The full python script for this example can be downloaded here.

 from gpaw import GPAW, PW